Steller sea lion

-The Steller sea lion (Eumetopias jubatus), also known as the Steller's sea lion and northern sea lion, is a near-threatened species of sea lion in the northern Pacific.
-It is the sole member of the genus Eumetopias and the largest of the eared seals (Otariidae).
-Among pinnipeds, only the walrus and the two species of elephant seals are bigger.
-The species is named for the naturalist Georg Wilhelm Steller, who first described them in 1741.
-The Steller sea lion has attracted considerable attention in recent decades, owing to significant and largely unexplained declines in their numbers over an extensive portion of their northern range in Alaska.
+The Steller sea lion (Eumetopias jubatus), also known as Steller's sea lion or the northern sea lion, is a large, near-threatened species of sea lion, predominantly found in the coastal marine habitats of the northeast Pacific Ocean and the Pacific Northwest regions of North America, from north-central California to Oregon, Washington and British Columbia to Alaska.
+Its range continues across the Northern Pacific and the Aleutian Islands, all the way to Kamchatka, Magadan Oblast, and the Sea of Okhotsk, south to Honshu's northern coastline.
+It is the sole member of the genus Eumetopias, and the largest of the so-called eared seals (Otariidae).
+Among pinnipeds, only the walrus and the two species of elephant seal are bigger.
+The species is named for the naturalist and explorer Georg Wilhelm Steller, who first described them in 1741.
+Steller sea lions have attracted considerable attention in recent decades, both from scientists and the general public, due to significant (and largely unexplained) declines in their numbers over an extensive portion of their northern range, notably in Alaska.

 Description

 Adult animals are lighter in color than most sea lions, ranging from pale yellow to tawny and occasionally reddish.
 Steller sea lion pups are born almost black, weighing around 23 kg, and remain dark in coloration for several months.
+Females reach sexual maturity between four and six years of age, while males have a wider window, reaching maturity between three and eight years of age.
 Females and males both grow rapidly until the fifth year, after which female growth slows considerably.
 Adult females measure 2.3–2.9 m in length, on average being 2.5 m, and weigh 240–350 kg, with an average of 263 kg.
 Males continue to grow until their secondary sexual traits appear in their fifth to eighth year.
 Males are slightly longer than the females, growing to about 2.82–3.25 m long and averaging 3 m in length.
 Males have much wider chests, necks, and general forebody structure.
 Males can weigh between 450–1120 kg, weighing on average 544 kg.
 Males are further distinguished from females by broader and higher foreheads, flatter snouts, and a thick mane of coarse hair around their large necks.
-It is fitting then that their Latin name translates roughly as "maned one with the broad forehead".
+Their Latin name translates roughly as "maned one with the broad forehead".